eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 eProsima Fast RTPS provides a dynamic way to define and use topic types and topic data.
 Our implementation follows the OMG Extensible and Dynamic Topic Types for DDS interface.
-For more information you can read the document (DDS-XTypes V1.2) in this link_.
+For more information, you can read the document (DDS-XTypes V1.2) in this link_.

-The dynamic topic types offers the possibility to work over rtps without the restrictions related with the IDLs.
+The dynamic topic types offer the possibility to work over rtps without the restrictions related to the IDLs.
 Using them the users can declare the different types that they need and manage the information directly, avoiding the additional step of updating the IDL file and the generation of C++ classes.

-The management of dynamic types is splitted into two main groups.
+The management of dynamic types is split into two main groups.
 The first one manages the declaration of the types, building and setting the configuration of every type and the second one is in charge of the data instances and their information.